dehoisted/Astral/README.md

 - [Discordia](https://github.com/SinisterRectus/Discordia/) - Lua Discord API Library used.

 ## Run Yourself
-Astral was made with the intent to be used on windows & linux.
+Astral was made with the intent to be able to be ran on both windows & linux.
 ### Powershell
 The set of powershell commands is for installing **everything** you need to run the bot yourself. (only run if you have nothing installed yet)
 First open up powershell as **administrator**